samsdivstudios/Product-preview-card-component/README.md

 ### What I learned

-Creating this card helped me learn how to use picture and adding a svg icon in a button.
+Creating this card helped me learn how to use picture tag and adding a svg icon in a button.
 I also learned how to start with mobile design first and why it's important to do so.

 ```html
 <picture class="product_image">